logo

 Idaho State University

 Idaho State University offers undergraduate and graduate degrees in counseling.
-The Bachelor of Arts (BA) or Bachelor of Science (BS) in Community and Public Health with a concentration in Addiction Studies is a four-year degree comprised of 120 credits.
-The requirements include at least 36 general education credits, 27 community health core credits, and 32 credits of addiction studies as well as electives.
+The Bachelor of Arts (BA) or Bachelor of Science (BS) in Community and Public Health with a concentration in Addiction Studies is a four-year degree of 120 credits.
+The requirements include at least 37 general education credits, 43 community health core credits, and 32 credits of addiction studies as well as electives.
 In this program, students learn about theories of addiction; the personal, community, and social impacts of addiction; and how to provide counseling services to those impacted by addiction.
 Upon completion of the program, students will meet the educational requirements for the Certified Alcohol and Drug Counselor (CADC) credential in Idaho.
-At the graduate level, Idaho State University offers a Master of Counseling (MCoun) with concentrations in Marriage, Couple, and Family Counseling; Clinical Mental Health Counseling; and School Counseling.
+At the graduate level, Idaho State University offers a Master of Counseling (MCoun) with concentrations in Marriage, Couple, and Family Counseling; Clinical Mental Health Counseling; Clinical Rehabilitation Counseling, School Counseling, and Student Affairs Counseling.
 Each concentration requires 60 credits and 1,000 hours of supervised work experience.
 Upon completion of the program, students will meet the educational requirements in Idaho for the counseling license in their area of study.
-For applicants with a master’s degree in counseling, an Educational Specialist (EdS) in Counseling and a Doctor of Philosophy (PhD) in Counselor Education provide additional opportunities to develop expertise in clinical practice, teaching, and research.
+Applicants with a master’s degree in counseling can apply for an Educational Specialist (EdS) in Counseling or a Doctor of Philosophy (PhD) in Counselor Education, which provide additional opportunities to develop expertise in clinical practice, teaching, and research.

 Traditional Graduate Programs